How to align text in Microsoft Word, Writer, and Google Docs

 Align text in Microsoft Word

-Tip: The steps below for changing the alignment of text in Microsoft Word and can also be used for align text in a column or row for Microsoft Excel and most other text programs.
+The steps below for changing the alignment of text in Microsoft Word and can also be used to align text in a column or row for Microsoft Excel and most other text programs.

 Adjusting the vertical alignment